ixboy/New-York-Times-Article-clone-/README.md

 # Prerequisites :

- 1- An internet browser
+1- a Computer.

- 2- A computer
+2 - An internet browser.

 ## BUILT WITH